diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Upgrades
 The most important consideration is the HDFS upgrade.
 If the layout version of the filesystem has changed, then `the upgrade will automatically migrate` the filesystem data and metadata to a format that is compatible with the new version.
 As with any procedure that involves data migration, there is a risk of data loss, so you should be sure that `both your data and the metadata are backed up` (see “Routine Administration Procedures” on page 332).

-Upgrading a cluster when the filesystem layout has not changed is fairly straightforward: install the new version of Hadoop on the cluster (and on clients at the same time), shut down the old daemons, update the configuration files, and then start up the new daemons and switch clients to use the new libraries.
+`Upgrading a cluster when the filesystem layout has not changed is fairly straightforward`: install the new version of Hadoop on the cluster (and on clients at the same time), shut down the old daemons, update the configuration files, and then start up the new daemons and switch clients to use the new libraries.
 This process is reversible, so rolling back an upgrade is also straightforward.
 After every successful upgrade, you should perform a couple of final cleanup steps:
 1. Remove the old installation and configuration files from the cluster.
 2. Fix any deprecation warnings in your code and configuration.